HomeNews Medium-Efficiency Non-Baffle Filters: Impact on Energy Efficiency

 MERV Rating: Choose a filter with a MERV rating that matches the desired level of air quality and system requirements.
 A filter that is too restrictive may lead to higher energy costs, while a filter that is too low may not provide adequate filtration.

-Filter Size and Fit: Ensure that the filter size and fit are correct for the HVAC system.
+filter size and Fit: Ensure that the filter size and fit are correct for the HVAC system.
 An improperly sized filter can lead to air leaks, reduced efficiency, and increased energy consumption.

 Maintenance Schedule: Adhere to a regular maintenance schedule for filter replacement or cleaning.
 A clean, well-maintained filter ensures optimal airflow and minimizes energy usage.